Spencer Gulf Football League: Mark Bickley (Adelaide Crows, 1991–2003)

 Played his junior football for the Solomontown Football club and was a premiership player with the club in 1988, in that same year he won the Madigan Medal at the age of 19.
 Mark moved to the South Adelaide Football Club in the South Australian National Football League (SANFL), where he was then selected as an inaugural member of the Adelaide Crows squad in 1991.
 In 1997 Bickley was appointed captain of the Adelaide Football Club, and captained the 1997 and 1998 Adelaide premiership sides.
 He is now a member of the SANFL Hall of Fame.

 Jared Rivers (Melbourne Demons, 2003–2015)

-Played junior football for the South Augusta Bulldogs Football club and won a premiership with the club in 2000 at the age of 15.
+Played junior football for the South Augusta Football Club and won a premiership with the club in 2000 at the age of 15.
 Jared was selected by the Melbourne Demons as the 26th pick overall in the National Draft of 2002.
 In 2004 he won the National Bank Rising Star.